smeredith/smeredith.github.io/_drafts/interface.md

 Otherwise, if the audio detect signal is above the threshold specified by the VOX sensitivity pot, PTT is asserted.
 PTT is not released until a time specified by the tail time trimpot after the audio detect level drops off.

+In my next board revision, I will add the COMM OK signal from the DRA-30 555 timer as an input to the microcontroller as a requirement to assert PTT.

-### PTT
+## PTT

 The microcontroller triggers a MOSFET to ground the PTT line on the DB-9.
-The SMT MOSFET can sink 300mA, which is plenty for my setup.
+The SMT MOSFET can sink 300mA from the radio's PTT line to ground, which is plenty for my setup.
 I can also solder in a through-hole BS170 should I need more current, up to 500mA.

 A red LED lights when PTT is asserted.

-In my next board revision, I will add the COMM OK signal from the DRA-30 555 timer as an input to the microcontroller as a requirement to assert PTT.

 ## UART